Otakar Jaroš: World War II

-Jaroš did not accept the German occupation of Czechoslovakia, and in the summer of 1939 he escaped to Poland where he joined the Czechoslovak Legion in Krakow under the command of Lieutenant Colonel Ludvík Svoboda.
+Jaroš did not accept the German occupation of Czechoslovakia, and in the summer of 1939 he escaped to Poland where he joined the Czechoslovak Legion in Kraków under the command of Lieutenant Colonel Ludvík Svoboda.
 When Poland was defeated by the Nazis and its eastern parts were occupied by the Soviet Union, the legion fell into Soviet captivity on 17 September.

 In the Soviet internment, Jaroš led the signals platoon and also the officer's school.
 In January 1940 he began serving as the radio operator of the Czechoslovak military mission in Moscow.

 After the German assault on the Soviet Union, the situation changed radically.
 With the rank of lieutenant since October 1941, Jaroš, together with other Czech officers, became a constituent member of the First Czechoslovak Independent Field Battalion in Buzuluk in 1942.
-He was made First Lieutenant and was in command of 1st Company (February 7, 1942).
+He was made First Lieutenant and was in command of 1st Company (7 February 1942).